 About Diocese of Milwaukee

 Ecumenical and inter-Anglican partnerships have been a longstanding priority for the diocese.
 We have established a covenant relationship with the Roman Catholic Archdiocese of Milwaukee and the ELCA Synods of Southern Wisconsin.
-A thriving companion diocese relationship is maintained with the Episcopal Diocese of Newala in Tanzania.
-Both clergy and lay people serve in a variety of leadership roles within the Diocese, the greater church, their communities, and beyond.
+A thriving companion diocese relationship is maintained with the Diocese of Newala in Tanzania.
+Both clergy and lay people serve in a variety of leadership roles within the diocese, the greater church, their communities, and beyond.

 As a diocese in The Episcopal Church, we organize our life around the leadership and vision of our diocesan bishop, who serves as chief pastor and chief administrator of our diocese.
 Guided by the baptismal covenant, we invite and encourage all members of the community, lay and ordained, to share in the leadership, ministry and worship of the diocesan community.